 This might all sound very complex, but it's designed to be simple!

 - We automatically categorise as many transactions as possible.

 - We'll flag 'untagged' transactions so you can easily find them

-- You can tag anything we couldn't & update others to suit you
+- You can tag anything we couldn't and update others to suit you

-- Use the "apply to similar" rule to train the system to recognise spend unique to you
+- Use the "Apply to similar" rule to train the system to recognise transactions unique to you

 Keep on top of your untagged transactions by logging in regularly.

 You will see a small red 'badge' on your transactions page with the number of transactions that are not yet tagged.

 Click on the red text "you have untagged transactions" on the transactions tag, this will quickly filter your list & you can easily add tags to ensure your dashboard reports are in top shape.

 The following articles give specific scenarios to illustrate how you can make use of tags to: